-Alex Meixner, nationally renowned polka virtuoso co-founded The Pennsylvania Music Preservation Society (PAMPS) in 2015 to ensure that traditional and emerging Pennsylvania musicians, music, artisans and art forms find new audiences and that Pennsylvania’s historic and ongoing musical and artistic contributions be recognized.
+Alex Meixner, nationally renowned and Grammy-nominated polka virtuoso, co-founded Pennsylvania Music Preservation Society in 2015 to ensure that traditional and emerging Pennsylvania musicians, music, artisans, and art forms find new audiences, and that Pennsylvania’s historic and ongoing musical and artistic contributions be recognized.

-Meixner and PAMPS co-founders chose Allentown PA to be the Society’s headquarters because of its remarkable arts infrastructure and rich ongoing immigrant history where rich historic connections to diverse music and art forms abound – today home to one of the fastest growing Hispanic communities in the nation.
-Reflecting his work with Smithsonian Folkways, Meixner looks forward to The Society ensuring new generations are introduced to Pennsylvania’s music and art forms – both traditional and emerging – across generations and nationalities.
+Meixner and PAMPS co-founders chose Allentown, PA to be the Society’s headquarters because of its remarkable arts infrastructure and rich ongoing immigrant history where rich historic connections to diverse music and art forms abound.
+Today, Allentown is home to one of the fastest growing Hispanic communities in the nation.
+Reflecting his work with Smithsonian Folkways, Meixner looks forward to The Society ensuring that new generations are introduced to Pennsylvania’s music and art forms – both traditional and emerging – across generations and nationalities.

-In addition to Meixner, PAMPS co-founders include “Friends of Polka” Board President “Uncle Jeffrey” Tapler, “Chief” James Spang and Emeritus Co-Founders Mark Merkel and Marc Kress.
+In addition to Meixner, PAMPS co-founders include “Chief” James Spang, the late former Board President “Uncle Jeffrey” Tapler, and Emeritus Co-Founders Mark Merkel and Marc Kress.